MrLoh/thesis-davidson/manuscript.md

-The goal of this section is to ground all the arguments from before in an understanding of the main characteristics of Davidson's view of ([3.1](#supervenience)) the relation between the mental and the physical, ([3.2](#triangulation)) his epistemology, and ([3.3](#interpretation)) his theory of interpretation.
+The goal of this section is to relate Davidson's arguments which we have touched on in his discussion of the Turing Test to the main characteristics of his view of ([3.1](#supervenience)) the relation between the mental and the physical, ([3.2](#triangulation)) his epistemology, and ([3.3](#interpretation)) his theory of interpretation.
 After this I am going to discuss how those understandings come together in his unified theory of intellectual and linguistic competence and relate to Davidson's Test.
 Wrapping up with a discussion how Davidson's view might fit into the more recent discussion between connectionism and the classical representational and computational theory of mind.

 ## The Meaning of Programs and Anomalous Monism {#supervenience}